 Every month we see new women seeking help at our shelter, but we also have an ongoing waiting list.
 Almost all of the women have been victims of abuse, but with the help of our staff, they leave with a new relationship with God and a promising future.

-We are expanding our Women’s Shelter from the present capacity of 25 to accommodate 50+ women and children.
-We are replacing our old, worn out buildings with a new 18,400 square feet building.
-This project is estimated to cost $4.1 million.
+We expanded our Women’s Shelter from the previous capacity of 25 to accommodate 50+ women and children.
+We replaced our old, worn buildings with a new 18,400 square feet building.